achsanalfitra/nz/docs/style/brand-documentation.md

 ### Headers

 The headers are designed similar to how headers are in newspapers, although not the first-page headers as they are often big.
 It has `label`-type fonts that are clickable and stacked as rows.
 Under the row is a line, as wide as the text.

+### Forms

+The forms have two components: the field title and the form field.
+The visual follows modern newspaper forms which utilize square borders.
+Although seems stiff, there is a modern touch that makes the fields have less contrast tone, making them not distracting.

+There are many field types:

+* single-line text field
+* multiple line text field
+* email text field
+* obscured text field (password)
+* dropdown field
+* selector field (such as, date or colour picker)
+* and, so forth.

+Despite the field types variety, they share the same style.

+Field title:
+* Font: label, one step larger than the field text, `Ink 900`-coloured (the most prominent colour given theme)

+Form field:
+* Font: paragraph, one step lower than title defaulted on 12 px, `Ink 700` coloured.
+Selected text is on `Ink 900`.
+* Border: very thin, 1 px for default matching the text width, coloured the same as placeholder text.
+* Layout: for fields that require actions, there is an indicator icon that should be on the rightmost of the field.
+It is separated with the rest of the field by a pipe symbol to the left, which is spaced at least 12 px.